 On our Map of ferries, you can find all available ferry connections so that you can easily organize your ferry trip from island to island!

 Magnificent sunset at Portara in Naxos

 Naxos ferry: schedules and tickets

-Naxos is an ideal destination both for winter getaways and summer holidays.
 You can easily travel to Naxos by ferry from Athens throughout the year.
-Naxos ferries depart frequently from the port of Piraeus, while there are also ferry routes to Naxos from Lavrion and Rafina, both located close to Athens.
+Naxos ferries depart frequently from the port of Piraeus, while there are also ferry routes to Naxos from Lavrio and Rafina, both located close to Athens.

-During the summer, there are about 4 daily ferry departures from Piraeus and 4 from Rafina.
+During the summer, there are about 5 daily ferry departures from Piraeus and 3 from Rafina.
 In the winter, the frequency decreases, but there is always at least 1 crossing per day from Piraeus.
-The duration of the ferry trip from Piraeus (Athens) to Naxos ranges from about 3-6 hours, while the trip Rafina - Naxos lasts from about 3-7 hours, depending on the ferry.
+The duration of the ferry trip from Piraeus (Athens) to Naxos ranges from about 3 to 5.5 hours.
+The duration of the trip is roughly the same for the Rafina - Naxos route, depending on the ferry.

-On Ferryhopper, you can find information about all ferry connections from Piraeus, Lavrion and Rafina to Naxos.
+Find information about all ferry connections from Piraeus, Lavrio and Rafina to Naxos on Ferryhopper.
 Compare departure times, ticket prices and ferry companies at a glance!
-Also, check our updated guide on how to get to Naxos in 2021!

-With Ferryhopper, booking your ferry tickets to Naxos, Greece has become simpler than ever.
-Find ferry schedules to Naxos, compare all the available direct and indirect routes and organize the best island-hopping adventure in the Cyclades!
+On Ferryhopper, booking your ferry tickets to Naxos is easier than ever.
+Find ferry schedules to Naxos, compare all the available direct and indirect routes, and organize the best island-hopping adventure in the Cyclades!